wooramkang/koreaAI_context_LAB/README.md

 &nbsp;
-MOVE TO OFFICAL GIT OF OUR LAB
+MOVE TO OFFICAL GIT CHANNEL OF OUR LAB

 &nbsp;